rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 ### getkorgtaskchainstatus
 - There is a single argument of type System.String.
 - Returns GetTaskchainStatusReply.
-### getpermissions
-- There is a single argument of type System.String.
-- Returns list of Permissions.
 ### getrolesbyids
 - There is a single argument of type list of System.Strings.
 - Returns list of Roles.